Ayfri/RAG/README.md

 ## 🎯 Features

+### 🤖 Agentic AI Workflow
+- **Real-time tool usage**: Watch the AI agent use multiple tools as it works
+- **Web search integration**: AI can search the internet for current information
+- **Document retrieval**: Smart search through your uploaded documents
+- **File operations**: AI can read and explore files in your RAG directories
+- **Progressive streaming**: See responses build up token-by-token with live tool indicators

 ### 📊 RAG Management
 - Create new RAG indices from uploaded documents
 - List all available RAGs